-If You Are Enrolled in Any of These Plans: Call: Citigroup Health Benefit Plan The Citi Benefits Center through ConnectOne at 1 (800) 881-3938 .
+If You Are Enrolled in Any of These Plans: Call: Citigroup Health Benefit Plan The Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
 From the ConnectOne "benefits" menu, choose the "health and insurance benefits as well as TRIP and spending accounts" option and speak to a Citi Benefits Center representative.
-Citi Be Well Program Health Care Spending Account Limited Purpose Health Care Spending Account Note: If you are enrolled in an HMO, call your HMO.
-From outside the United States, Puerto Rico and Canada: Call 1 (469) 220-9600.
+Citi Be Well Program Health Care Spending Account Limited Purpose Health Care Spending Account From outside the United States, Puerto Rico and Canada: Call 1 (469) 220-9600.
 Press 1 when prompted.
 From the ConnectOne "benefits" menu, choose the "health and insurance benefits as well as TRIP and spending accounts" option and speak to a Citi Benefits Center representative.
-For TDD users: Call the Telecommunications Relay Service at 711.
+For TDD users: Call the Telecommunications Relay Service at 711 .
 Then call ConnectOne as instructed above.